marc-parillo/electron-auto-updater-example/README.md

 # electron-auto-updater-example

-This is a fork of the [Auto Update](https://github.com/electron-userland/electron-builder/wiki/Auto-Update) feature included within the [Electron Builder](https://github.com/electron-userland/electron-builder) module that is used to package and deploy your Electron app.
+This is a **fork** (not my own work) of the [Auto Update](https://github.com/electron-userland/electron-builder/wiki/Auto-Update) feature included within the [Electron Builder](https://github.com/electron-userland/electron-builder) module that is used to package and deploy your Electron app.

 I've tested a few packaging/deployment options and I believe Electron Builder with its Auto Update feature is the best.